 Travel Insurance Annual Plan

 The best way to save cost for travellers who travel at least 3 times a year is to purchase an annual plan.
-A travel insurance annual plan with worldwide coverage can go as low as S$128 to S$400 depending on the benefits payout.
+A travel insurance annual plan with worldwide coverage can go from S$128 to over S$600 a year depending on the benefits payout.
 Every insurance company has slightly different features and benefits to cater to their target market, hence, the reason with different premium rates.
 So, make sure to read the fine print before committing to a travel insurance policy and not just go for the cheapest insurance deal.

 Even though choosing travel insurance can be a hassle, we have to admit they have made holiday trips more enjoyable and comfortable.
 I hope this article cleared some of the fog surrounding travel insurance.
 Having said that, enjoy your holiday without any worries with assured protection!